lukehsiao/CribSense/docs/setup/hw-setup.md

 ### 3D Printed Chassis

+Using our chassis is entirely optional.
+In fact, we're confident you could make something better.
+We provide a simple chassis (along with its source files) that we used while developing CribSense as a starting point.
+This is how we set it up.

 TODO: William to fill in instructions about how to use the source files to print out the chassis (or links to good tutorials)

 TODO: Build process along with pictures.